stoyonaga/Cryptography/README.md

 # Cryptography

-This repository contains programs which help encrypt and decrypt various ciphers which were discussed in LE/EECS 4161: Mathematics of Cryptography.
+This repository contains programs which help encrypt and decrypt various ciphers that were discussed in LE/EECS 4161: Mathematics of Cryptography.

 While the [original repository](https://github.com/stoyonaga/EECS-Notes/tree/main/EECS%204161) with the helper programs for the assignments still remains accessible, these newer programs offer more functionalities in addition to support and scalability.